Sourav-Pattanayak/Electric-Vehicle-Sales-An-SQL-Case-Study/README.md

  SELECT *
  FROM BounceRates;

- /*19.Calculate the click-through rate (CTR) for top 2 email advertisement subject.*/
+ 1️⃣9️⃣ CALCULATE THE CLICK-THROUGH RATE (CTR) FOR TOP 2 EMAIL ADVERTISEMENT SUBJECTS.

 /*CTR (%) = (Number of Clicks / Number of Delivered Emails) * 100*/
 SELECT es.email_subject,